Wimbledon 2023: Novak Djokovic, Iga Swiatek and Dan Evans begin campaigns

 "Tennis is something I had done my entire life," she said.
 "I have reached a level not many have, in anything.
 These tournaments mean a lot to me.
 It will be a privilege to play there [on Centre Court]."

-Expect fireworks on Court 1 on Monday afternoon as the enigmatic Australian Nick Kyrgios, seeded number 30 in this year's competition, faces experienced campaigner David Goffin.
-Exciting teenager Coco Gauff follows Kyrgios in the final match on Court 1, taking on fellow American Sofia Kenin.
+Exciting teenager Coco Gauff is in the final match on Court 1, taking on fellow American Sofia Kenin.

 Could there surprise be in store at SW19 this year?